denten-books/plain-text/main.md

 emancipation?
 Benjamin feels both, and in doing so he captures the metaphysical anxiety of the modern age.
 We desire for our Vermeers to stay special but also for a Vermeer to hang in every home, peering back at us from a multitude of anonymous reproductions.

+### Surface Cleaning
-Rusking lamp of memory.
+Ruskin lamp of memory.

 "It is impossible, as impossible as to raise the dead, to restore anything that has every been great or beautiful in architecture [...]
 That spirit which is